GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 The arguments `e1`, `e2` and `p1` correspond to the length `len`, the
 offset `i`, and the array `arr`.
-You can see there are several tests
+Notice most of that the function
-done before any computation.
-The first two tests, which are within `if
+performs several tests before executing any computation.
+The first two
-then else`, checks that the offset is less than the array length `e2 <
+tests, which are within `if then else` blocks, check that the offset
-e1`, and that the index `i` is within the bounds
+is less than the array length `e2 < e1`, and that the index `i` is
-of machine integers.
+within the bounds of machine integers.
+The former is part of the loop
+condition, the second is added by heapster to ensure the ghost
+variable represents a machine integer.

 The last check, which is within uppercase `If Then Else` (which
 handles option types) is not part of the original function but